-Spokesmen for Bank of America, New York-based JPMorgan and Citigroup Inc. (C), the third-largest U.S. bank, declined to comment.
+Spokesmen for Bank of America, New York-based JPMorgan and Citigroup Inc. (C:US), the third-largest U.S. bank, declined to comment.

 The FASB draft is open for comment until April 30.
 Even if the final proposal is adopted next year, it probably won’t take effect before 2015, according to a person with knowledge of the plans, who requested anonymity because the timing wasn’t announced.
 The effective date was left blank in today’s draft.

 The accounting board is looking to change how reserves and asset values are measured after the financial crisis forced lenders to devote capital to losses, leaving some of the world’s largest banks struggling to meet regulatory thresholds and remain solvent.
 Last year, FASB proposed rules that would have made lenders mark deposits and loans to market values, as they already do for traded securities.
 It later backed off that plan.